crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 end
 ```

-## Without type annotations
+## Without type restrictions

-If you omit an explicit type annotation the compiler will try to infer the type of instance and class variables using a bunch of syntactic rules.
+If you omit an explicit type restriction, the compiler will try to infer the type of instance and class variables using a bunch of syntactic rules.

 For a given instance/class variable, when a rule can be applied and a type can be guessed, the type is added to a set.
 When no more rules can be applied, the inferred type will be the [union](union_types.html) of those types.
 Additionally, if the compiler infers that an instance variable isn't always initialized, it will also include the [Nil](literals/nil.html) type.

 The rules are many, but usually the first three are most used.
 There's no need to remember them all.
-If the compiler gives an error saying that the type of an instance variable can't be inferred you can always add an explicit type annotation.
+If the compiler gives an error saying that the type of an instance variable can't be inferred you can always add an explicit type restriction.

 The following rules only mention instance variables, but they apply to class variables as well.
 They are: